ConnyOnny/sdfgen/Readme.md

 		--save-mipmaps BASENAME
-		                    save the mipmaps used for accelerated calculation to BASENAMEi.png, where 'i' is the mipmap level
+		                    save the mipmaps used for accelerated calculation to BASENAMEi.png, where 'i' is the mipmap level -t --type TYPE      One of 'png', 'f32', 'f64'. f32 and f64 are raw floating point formats.
+Default: png
+		--threads THREADCOUNT
+		                    How many CPU computing threads to use.

 ### Example

 Get yourself some vector graphic.
 This might be letters of a font or it might be something else.
 I use this one: https://openclipart.org/detail/214643/black-cat-blackandwhite

 Render the image really large.
 I used 6000px height here.
-Then make the background white instead of transparent (that's important!) and added a white border s.t. the image resolution was a power of two (8192x8192 px in my case).
+Then make the background white instead of transparent (that's important!) and add a white border s.t. the image resolution is a power of two (8192x8192 px in my case).
 This will look something like this (but way larger):

 ![input image: a cat](http://cberhard.de/github/sdfgen/cat256.png)